Cpymadtools

 Executes the MAKETHIN command for the LHC sequence as previously done in MAD-X macros.
 This will use the teapot style and will enforce makedipedge.

-• madx (cpymad.madx.Madx) -- an instantiated Madx object.
+• madx (cpymad.madx.Madx) -- An instanciated Madx object.
+Positional only.

 Example